ismith1024/ismith1024.github.io/_posts/2019-04-09-Starbucks_Capstone.md

 **Heuristic Solution**
 The results of the statistical analysis are straightforward conceptually, but dense in terms of volume of information.
 Starbucks' marketing team is directed to the data dump in "findings.csv".

-Since the findings are comprehensive but at times cumbersome to navigate.
-I would suggest and approach that the marketing team may wish to consider would be to open the results.csv file in a spreadsheet program and autofilter the data.
+Since the findings are comprehensive but at times cumbersome to navigate, I would suggest and approach that the marketing team may wish to consider would be to open the results.csv file in a spreadsheet program and autofilter the data.
 This has the advantage of making the findings accessible to a typical office team member who is not experienced with data science tools.

 **Machine Learning Solution**
 The most significant factors in creating a regression model were the selection of algorithm and the decison on how to manage invalid data entry.

 Difficulty, reward, and channels had minimal impact on the results.
-Starbucks should consider either omitting them from the regressor, or re-evalueating them with better rigor in a subsequent experiment.
+Starbucks should consider either omitting them from the regressor, or re-evalueating them with better rigor in a subsequent run of this experiment.

 One-hotting the membership date improved performance for transaction vlaues and hindered performance for transaction rate.
 Starbucks should consider training separate regressors using distinct membership date encoding to optimize performance if a machine learning technique is to be implemented for the purpose of predicting both transaction rate and value.

 The regression learning was more successful on the transaction rate than change of transaction value.
 R-squared approaches 25% for the most successful transaction rate for model, and 8% for value.
 However, putting it in perspective, even a small improvement in predictive power is often suitable for business use.
 I have seen claims that 65% accuracy on classifiers, for example, will often yield a significant business advantage.

 #### Opportunities for improvement
 Starbucks could improve the data set in the following ways:
 - Run the experiment with a continuous variation of reward and difficulty.
-I found that the transcript set was not informative with respect to these parameters – there were only two values for the BOGO and discount offers, this made finding a relationship between difficulty and income, for example, unreliable
+I found that the transcript set was not informative with respect to these parameters - there were only two values for the BOGO and discount offers, this made finding a relationship between difficulty and income, for example, unreliable
 - Run the experiment with separable information.
 Channel information was specifically bad.
 For example, if all four offers of a type are avalable by web, it is not possible to measure the effect of web vs no web.
-Similarly, if two offers are made by social with difficulty X, and two others not by social with dicciculry Y, it is not possible to attribute any difference to the channel, or the difficulty.
+Similarly, if two offers are made by social with difficulty X, and two others not by social with difficulty Y, it is not possible to attribute any difference to the channel, or the difficulty.

 I could improve the experiment by:
 - Considering whether the offer was opened.
 I dismissed this value early on, but given more time to complete the exercise, the next thing I would have added would be a binary attribute "offer opened" to the learner.
 I suspect that this would have improved the results.